-I was lucky enough to be one of the first folks to try out a few of the Johnnie’s Pit Beef sandwiches.
-Chef Phil Bryant and Chef Veronica Valdivia invited me over to their home for dinner when they were starting to put together what would ultimately become The Original and Beef N’ Cheddar sammies from the menu.
+I was lucky enough to be one of the first folks to try out a few of Johnnie’s Pit Beef sandwiches.
+Chefs Phil Bryant and Veronica Valdivia invited me over to their home for dinner when they were starting to put together what would ultimately become The Original and Beef N’ Cheddar sammies from the menu.

-When they announced, they were doing a Sunday only pop-up of their Johnnie’s Pit Beef & BBQ at Taurus in the Grove; I was ecstatic.
+When they announced, they were doing a Sunday-only pop-up of their Johnnie’s Pit Beef & BBQ at the Taurus in the Grove; I was ecstatic.
 Unfortunately, I was out of town when the first one happened, but there was no way I was missing the second go around.